 I know!
 I know!
 Hearing the word study makes you groan with frustration and thinks of packing your bags to Africa.
 You just came there.
 But life is a continuous process of learning and progress.
 If there is no progress, then you are in no way better than being dead.
 Make full use of your Internet connection because it offers endless possibilities of learning.
 Coursera, Edx, Udemy, Alison, Udacity and Khan Academy are some of the sites that offer free and paid courses.
 Gutenberg provides free e-books.
 You can go to other sites to learn like Moz for SEO, Neil Patel’s blog for digital marketing, PSE Academy for stock investing and Codecademy for coding basics.

-That is pretty much it for the things that you can do during your unemployment phase and I hope you pick a thing or two.
-Make sure to choose the activities that you know will help you grow in your career and in life too.
+That is pretty much it for the things you can do during your unemployment days and I hope you pick a thing or two.
+Make sure to choose the activities you know will help you grow in your career and in life too.
 Enjoy!

 How about you?